beersb/beersb/README.md

 ## Objective

 I entered my degree program with a strong interest in programming and was therefore fully expecting to aim for software engineering positions after graduation.
-After a few exploratory courses, however, I fell under the powerful spell of cyber.
+After a few exploratory courses, however, I fell under the powerful spell of cybersecurity.
 The way that this domain intertwines the sophistication and technical detail of computer science with the mystery of subterfuge, counter-subterfuge, and the thrill of the chase was absolutely intoxicating to me.
 Needless to say, I am now quite eager to enter this vast and sometimes intimidating field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.

 ## Skills